Médaille d'argent au 40ème Concours International de l'Académie...

-Fernando Lerin (Barcelona, 1929) is a Spanish painter whose artworks are present in museums such as the Centro de Arte Reina Sofia in Madrid, Museum of Modern Art in Paris, Museum of Contemporary Art in Bruges, Museum of Vitoria, as well as in numerous private collections in France, Belgium, United States and Spain.
+Fernando Lerin (Barcelona, 1929 - Paris, 2016) is a Spanish painter whose artworks are present in museums such as the Centro de Arte Reina Sofia in Madrid, Museum of Modern Art in Paris, Museum of Contemporary Art in Bruges, Museum of Vitoria, as well as in numerous private collections in France, Belgium, United States and Spain.

 Lerin received a scholarship from the French Institute of Barcelona and moved to Paris in 1956, where he founded the Yann group.
 He stays in the French capital until 1970, when he changed his residence to New York.
 Since 1975, Lerin divides her time between Paris, Madrid and Puerto de la Selva (Girona).